 Periods are often accompanied by several unwanted guests like diarrhoea and constipation.
 This yoga for period pain will not only help relieve period cramps but also soothe your digestive system.
 It is also known to help open your hips, remove fatigue and stimulate the ovaries.

-- Sit with your knees opened sidewards and your feet together.
+- Sit with your knees opened sideward and your feet together.
 As you lengthen through your torso and spine, push your sitting bone towards the ground.

 - Activate your legs by pressing the heels together.
 Use your hands to open the balls of your feet, like you are opening a book.
 This will aid in keeping your knees safe in this pose and several other seated yoga poses.